 Breaking the Cycle

-Facing Addiction is about discovering and resolving that original (unique) pain at the base of your individual shame cycles and addictive tendencies.
+My writing on addiction is about discovering and resolving that original (unique) pain at the base of your individual shame cycles and addictive tendencies.

 When you hear words like “addict,” “user,” or “druggy” what pictures come to mind?